How to Spray Paint Indoors (Without Making a Mess)

 Step 1.
 Where Should I Spray Paint Indoors?

 The first thing you’ll need to do is choose where you’re going to spray paint.
-You’ll need a location where you can lay out the pieces you’ll be spraying.
-And it’s always a good idea to choose a location that’s well ventilated.
+You’ll need a spot large enough to lay out the pieces you’ll be spraying.
+It’s always a good idea to choose a well-ventilated area with plenty of airflow where you can open windows and doors to create cross-ventilation.
+Setting up a fan in a window or doorway helps push fumes outside.

 For me, that location is my small workshop.
 Let me show you how I transform my small, mobile workshop into a place where I can spray paint furniture and DIY projects.
 I’m hoping it will inspire you to think of a location where you can use a sprayer at your place.